Becoming an Independent Financial Advisor

 If you want to free up your time to focus on your clients, consider adding these due diligence questions to your checklist:

-Finding Your Path
+Find Your Path to Independence

 Does a path to independence mean breaking away from the wirehouse environment but maintaining support like office space, benefits, and technology?
 Does it mean running your business with the full support of a team that’ll take care of the day-to-day for you?
 Or does it mean taking on 100% of the accountability, including compliance, risk management, and fiduciary responsibilities?

 Before you start talking with a firm, get to the heart of your why.
-The following questions can help you determine a clearer picture of what you want from a potential move to independence, and lay out your priorities for an independent firm and business model.
+The following questions can help you determine a clearer picture of what you want from a potential move to independence and lay out your priorities for an independent firm and business model.

 • Why are you considering a move?
 What will it mean for you?